-BELLE GLADE, Fla. — A wrongful death lawsuit has been filed in the August 2024 crash near Belle Glade that killed nine family members — including six children.
+BELLE GLADE, Fla. — A wrongful death lawsuit has been filed in the August 2024 crash near Belle Glade, killing nine people — including six children.

-The suit states: "Unlike SR-700, Hatton Highway is a poorly maintained rural roadway with sharp compound curves, missing warning signs, narrow shoulders, missing roadway striping, visual obstructions, canals adjacent to the roadway, and a documented history of crashes."
+"Unlike SR-700, Hatton Highway is a poorly maintained rural roadway with sharp compound curves, missing warning signs, narrow shoulders, missing roadway striping, visual obstructions, canals adjacent to the roadway, and a documented history of crashes," the lawsuit said.

-It goes deeper into the history of crashes as well, claiming that prior to the August 2024 accident, there had been 26 crashes on Hatton Highway within a mile of this one, and 19 at this exact curve.
+According to the lawsuit, there had been 26 crashes on Hatton Highway within a mile of this incident while 19 crashes happened at this exact curve.
 WPTV spoke with residents who live in the area after the crash, who said the highway is known to be unsafe.

 The plaintiffs are seeking a jury trial.